MiloBuwalda/uva-prog-c/80 BONUS/20 Pset 6/10 Leaderboard.md

   the table below.
 If you turn out to have the fastest implementation of all students, a fabulous price awaits.

+* Your solution is run on Marin's laptop, using the text `iliad.txt` and the dictionary `large`.

 ## DEADLINE

 * We will accept entries up and until the **8th of April, 2013**.